Message Sunday, March 4 at FBC Sunnyside, WA

 And we start that in our lives.
 Is Christ and Christ alone the center of your life?
 In Philippians, Paul is able to say, “For me to live is Christ.”
 (Philippians 1:21).
 That’s the life God wants for all of us.
 Is for you—life all about Jesus Christ?
 To know Him, serve Him and share Him?
 Or for you, to live is work, or family, or travel or retirement or golf or NFL football or a nice house, and Jesus is a nice ornament to put on top of what your life is really about?

-When I come back in two weeks, I want to pick up that thought, but for now, look into your heart: is Jesus number one there?
+In the weeks to come, I want to pick up that thought, but for now, look into your heart: is Jesus number one there?
 Is that center place for Him and Him alone?